 Built in 1903, Restoration Hall was Newport’s original electric generating plant.
 IYRS has converted this 18,000 SF historic space on the Newport waterfront into an expansive makers' shop where the Boatbuilding & Restoration program is housed.
 Here students learn the fine woodworking and craftsmanship skills they apply to their yacht restoration projects.
 An elevated catwalk allows visitors to observe the teaching and yacht restorations in progress.

 Built in 2017, the Brooks Building is a 20,000 SF space that houses IYRS’ modern manufacturing programs: Composites Technology, Digital Modeling & Fabrication, and Marine Systems, as well as technology-equipped classrooms and faculty offices.

-The first floor houses the Marine Systems shop.
+The first floor houses the Marine Systems program.
 The Composites Technology and Digital Modeling & Fabrication programs are located on the second floor of The Brooks Building.

 IYRS restored the John Mecray Aquidneck Mill Building in 2009.
 Originally built in 1831, it was one of Newport’s first and only cotton mills.
 At its height of factory productivity, it housed 9,632 spindles and 175 workers.
 The building has been renovated in a modern industrial style and is listed on the National Register of Historic Places.
 IYRS's renovation of the building won the 2009 Newport Restoration Foundation Doris Duke Historic Preservation Award and the 2013 Grow Smart RI Outstanding Smart Growth Project Award.